ilan-moroz/Project-3---Vacation/README.md

 - Database: MySQL
 - Server Side: REST API in Node.js using Express
-- Client Side: React with Redux
+- Client Side: React with Redux using typescript

 ## User Interface